-The total rate requirement (including GST) has increased from \$144.8m to \$156.9m.
-However when the capital growth in the rating base is allowed for, the increase in 2001/02 is 2.20%.
+The total rate requirement (including GST) has increased from \$144.8m to \$154.8m.
+However when the capital growth in the rating base is allowed for, the increase in 2001/02 is 2.28%.
 The sector increases are:

-Commercial/Industrial
+Commercial/Industrial 1.54%

-(Excluding Central City Rate) 0.81%

-Residential/Base 2.27%
+Residential/Base 2.32%

-Rural 11.14%
+Rural 9.85%

-Non-rateable 31 19%
+Non-rateable/Institutions 10.42%

 As noted above, the rating of network utilities has had an impact on the incidence of rates as between the different sectors.
 The change is particularly noticeable for the non-rateable sector (schools, hospitals etc.) which pays only water and sewerage rates.
-The Council has requested the Director of Finance to investigate a separate rating sector for network utilities to reduce the distortionary effect of including them in the commercial sector.